EVERTONE PLUGINS

 METRO PLUGIN

-• Insert on a stereo track.
+• Insert on a track.
+(Logic requires stereo)

 • For Pro Tools, insert Click II before METRO in the chain.